“They Were of One Heart and One Mind"

-Here is an example from the experience of Mark, one of the authors of this chapter:
+Mark, one of the authors of this chapter, tells this story:

 In 1996, my wife, Janet, and I felt that our four children were watching too much television.
 When we asked them to limit the cartoons and other programs they liked to watch, they would get cranky, cry, or misbehave.
 After our authoritarian mandates failed, I wondered, “Is it possible that councils would work with young children?”
 We tried to follow the principles about preparing for the council.
 We shared with the children ahead of time what a council was, that it was important that each of them share their views about the situation, and that they should listen to each other without interrupting or judging others.
 The goal was to come up with a decision we all felt good about.